shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 35

+Made last touches to my article and I've started a new coding project today.

+**Link of the day**

+Hemingway App makes your writing bold and clear http://www.hemingwayapp.com/

+**Quote of the day:**

+*"Time can be an ally or an enemy.
+What it becomes depends entirely upon you, your goals, and your determination to use every available minute."* — Zig Ziglar

+---

 ### Day 34

 Edge AI: I've been working with the rest of lesson 4 today.